wasim2002/Rock-Paper-Scissors/README.md

 - Player
 - Computer

+We create it like at the begining **Two players** ready to _play_ and both of the player fold there hands _shaking_ and show there turn,
+At the Bottom we see **three** _options_
+whenever user hover on options their opacity will 1 and they looks like **darker**.
+When user/player choose any one option the option will darker and game will **start** and during the playing process user will not able to choose any rest of the options.

-We create it like at the begining **Two players** ready to _play_ and both of the player fold there hands _shaking_ and show there turn, And at the **Middle** we add text area there at the start it's show `let's play` and when you click on any option below as :
+And at the **Middle** we add text area there at the start it's show `let's play` and when you click on any option below as :
 - Rock
 - Paper